-To add the gas tracers, the 1.9 in [4.8 cm] packer will be set at approximately 5-ft [1.5 m] depth (depth to be confirmed by permeability testing-see Section 2.3).
+To add the gas tracers, the 1.9 in [4.8 cm] packer will be set at approximately 7-ft [2.1 m] depth.
 Teflon tubing will be connected to a packer pass-through, to bring it to the drift face, and the gas tracer mixture will be added to the tubing.
 UHP nitrogen gas will be added until the gas pressure behind the packer is pressurized to 5 psi gage [34 kPa], then it will be shut in.
 The pressure of the gas tracer will be monitored while it decays, as in a pressure-decay permeability test.
-However, if high permeability in the gas tracer borehole (D) is found, this part of the experiment will need to be revised.
+However, if high permeability in the gas tracer borehole (D) is found, the breakthrough of gases may be quick, and require high-frequency monitoring of each tracer addition (heated and unheated), rather than run the two tracer tests simultaneously.

 The gas tracers will be a mixture of noble gases (Ne, Kr, and Xe) with SF6, that will be added to the air behind the packer.
-Helium will not be added as a tracer, to better allow characterization of any natural (i.e., geogenic) release of 4He from the salt due to heating and damage accumulation (Bauer et al., 2019).
-Argon will not be added as a tracer or monitored, because of its relatively high concentration in the atmosphere (\sim 1%).
+Helium will not be added as a tracer, to better allow characterization of any natural (i.e., geogenic) release of ${}^{4}$ He from the salt due to heating and damage accumulation (Bauer et al., 2019).
+Argon will not be added as a tracer or monitored, because of its relatively high concentration in the atmosphere ( $\sim$ 1%).

-An inline SRS gas analyzer (attached to HP borehole-see Section 3.1.1) will report real-time relative concentrations of up to 10 gases (including CO2, Cl, O2, N2, He, Ne, Kr, Xe, SF6).
-The gas stream will also be sampled every two weeks in a Mylar bag from the central HP borehole.
+An inline SRS gas analyzer (attached to HP borehole-see Section 3.1.1) will report real-time relative concentrations of up to 10 gases with approximately parts-per-million sensitivity (including $CO_2$ , Cl, $O_2$ , $N_2$ , He, Ne, Kr, Xe, SF6).
+Starting just before tracer gas addition, the gas stream will also be sampled every two weeks in a Mylar bag from the central HP borehole.
 These bag samples will be analyzed in a laboratory with a gas chromatograph to confirm and calibrate observations of gas composition by the SRS analyzer.